General Artistic Director ↘

 Angeliki Lampiri is a cultural manager with six years professional experience in European festivals, contemporary art exhibitions and European networks’ meetings such as IETM, Culture Action Europe, Peggy Guggenheim Museum, Fabbrica Europa Festival, Festival au Désert Firenze and participation in European projects such as Tandem Europe, “Nostoi -Histoires de retours et d’exodes” and “Mixdoor – New Forms in Mixed Performing Arts Practices”.
 Since 2016 she has worked in Eleusis 2021 as Production Coordinator.
 She studied Cultural and Artistic Events’ Management in Florence and graduated in Finance & Banking Administration from the University of Piraeus.

 Maria Livaniou was born and raised in Eleusis.
 She studied Accounting, and she has also attended seminars on International Accounting Standards, Greek Accounting Standards and Payroll.
 Her career in accounting has covered the whole range of specialties in organised accounting for 15 years, of which 9 years she has been an Accounting Officer in a European business group based in Austria.
 At the same time, she runs her own accounting office, by providing services to S.A. companies and, also, to all legal entities and individuals.
 She was the accountant of the company that was responsible for the Eleusis 2021 bid, gaining experience from Public Accountancy, while she currently works as Chief Accountant at Eleusis 2021.
 She has the right to sign A-class financial statements, certified by the Athens Chamber of Commerce.

-Architect, Department of Development and Legacy Head of Premises & Infrastructure ↘
+Head of Premises and Infrastructure ↘

 She was born and raised in Athens.